arlyon/f-ck/prd/initial-design.md

     The core mapping interface will be built using react-flow or a similar library to represent data sources and mappings as nodes and edges.

     Key Design Challenge: Visually representing the transitive closure logic.
-When a user connects A -> B and B -> C, the UI must provide a clear visual indication that A and C are now implicitly linked.
+When a user connects A -> B and then B -> C, the UI must provide a clear visual indication that A and C are now implicitly linked.

         Mermaid Diagram of Logic: